The hidden hazards of YouTube’s fun, flashy educational videos

 It’s an approach that’s not so different from what traditional science publications are doing to build trust.
 For instance, in October 2019, Science News released a guide explaining their standards for journalism, answering similar questions about how they find and evaluate expert sources.

 Another recent development on YouTube has been the use of the description box, located directly below the video.
 Typically used for copyright disclaimers or links to other social media accounts, many YouTubers have begun to treat it as a bibliography for citations.
 The lists are frequently comprehensive.
-When the popular German YouTuber Rezo posted an hour-long takedown of the German government’s inaction on climate change, he prepared a 13-page document with hundreds of references to academic papers, videos, websites, and popular science articles.
+When the popular German YouTuber Rezo posted an hourlong takedown of the German government’s inaction on climate change, he prepared a 13-page document with hundreds of references to academic papers, videos, websites, and popular science articles.
 Even the absurdist “True Facts” nature documentary spoof has gotten serious about verifying its facts with scientists and providing sources in the description box.

 It’s unclear whether user-led sourcing efforts will have a large effect.
 Before his recent misconduct, Raval presented himself as an expert in data science by using others’ code.
-In one of his apologies, he said that “All I did was was reupload someone else’s code.
+In one of his apologies, he said that, “All I did was was reupload someone else’s code.
 It’s not my code.
 The reason I did that is just selfishness and ego.”
 Raval then went on to read a list of developers he’d failed to attribute code to.

 Still, multiple experts Undark spoke with agreed that the efforts to clearly attribute credit were promising.
 “How the YouTubers deal with sources is actually more transparent,” says Allgaier.
 “Journalists could learn from this as well.”